 - Disposability: Normal clothing life cycles are shortened=more waste.

-We at Purse for the People are dedicated to doing the business of fashon better.
+We at Purse for the People are dedicated to doing the business of fashion better.
 Today’s fashion industry is the second biggest polluter in the world after the oil industry.
 Here is why.

 Untreated toxic wastewaters from textile factories are dumped directly into nearby waterways.
 This wastewater contains toxins such as lead, mercury, arsenic and more, which is extremely harmful to marine life and of course humans.
 Higher production rates at cheaper costs can only be accomplished by not incurring the normal costs of proper water treatment and care for the environment.
 The textile dyeing process alone accounts for most of the water consumption in producing a garment.
-Clothing is often washed with chemicals in the end as well for things such as wrinkle or stain resistance.
+Clothing is often washed with chemicals such as wrinkle or stain resistance.